-- 1. The name of the applicant organization that if awarded a grant will establish an agreement or contractual relationship with the State department of agriculture to lead and execute the project, - 2.
-A concise outline the project's outcome(s), and - 3.
-A description of the general tasks to be completed during the project period to fulfill this goal.
+- 1. The name of the applicant organization that if awarded a grant will establish an agreement or contractual relationship with the State Department of Agriculture to lead and execute the project, - The project's purpose, deliverables, and expected outcomes and - 3.
+A description of the general tasks/activities to be completed during the project period to fulfill this goal.